| Though Eowyn could not eat,

 what has happened, and ask him to come.
 Then see if you can find

-The elleth nodded and disappeared down the stairs.
+The elleth disappeared down the stairs.

-Aragorn, Gimli and Lord Fingolfin arrived together.
+Aragorn, Gimli, and Lord Fingolfin arrived together.

 At a sign from Aragorn, Gimli and Fingolfin dragged the now distraught